 Learning Knowledge Acquisition:

 Knowledge acquisition is a non-Markov decision process of search over available sources of information for a given query.
 In this project, we first develop a framework to build (learn) a knowledge space using a set of textual documents.
-Then we exploit the rich structure of the resulting knowledge space to formulate the navigation behavior of an agent over the corpora in search for information as a sequential decision-making process.
+Then we exploit the rich structure of the resulting knowledge space to formulate the navigation behavior of an agent over the corpora in search of information as a sequential decision-making process.
 We develop an (inverse) reinforcement learning algorithm to learn the parameters of the navigation behavior as an online learning approach.

 The process of searching for relevant legal materials is fundamental to legal reasoning.
 However, despite its enormous practical and theoretical importance, law search has been given inadequate attention by scholars.
 In this project, we define the problem of law search, examine its normative and empirical dimensions, and investigate one particularly promising computationally based approach.
 We implement a model of law search based on a notion of search space and search strategies and apply that model to the corpus of US Supreme Court opinions.
 We test the success of the model against both citation information and hand-coded legal relevance determinations.

-Financial Markets under Uncertainty
+Financial Markets Under Uncertainty

-I work on developing a theoretical framework for modeling financial market s as a system-of-systems.
+I work on developing a theoretical framework for modeling financial markets as a system-of-systems.
 This approach captures the dynamics of the interacting financial intermediaries from a competitive equilibrium model of a financial market that includes other participating agents like the regulators and non-financial institutions.